-I am a political theorist and historian of political thought, with interests in Nietzsche's politics, democratic theory, liberalism, centrism and conspiracy theories.
-I study the different facets of modern democracy to develop a 'dynamic' theory of democracy.
+Hugo Drochon is a political theorist and historian of political thought, with interests in Nietzsche's politics, democratic theory, liberalism, centrism and conspiracy theories.
+He studies the different facets of modern democracy to develop a 'dynamic' theory of democracy.

-Before coming to Nottingham I was a Postdoctoral Research Fellow on the Conspiracy and Democracy research project at CRASSH, Cambridge, where I also completed my PhD.
-I have been a Visiting Fellow at Yale, EHESS, Princeton and the EUI, am a Fellow of the Royal Historical Society, the Royal Society for the Arts and the Higher Education Academy, and have won a number of prizes, including the Nottingham Reward Scheme and the St John's Mansergh History Prize at Cambridge.
+Before coming to Nottingham he was a Postdoctoral Research Fellow on the Conspiracy and Democracy research project at CRASSH, Cambridge, where he also completed my PhD.
+He has been a Visiting Fellow at the Remarque Institute at NYU, the MacMillan Center at Yale, the Centre Raymond Aron at the EHESS, the Politics Department at Princeton and the Department of History at the EUI.
+He is a Fellow of the Royal Historical Society, the Royal Society for the Arts and the Higher Education Academy, and has won a number of prizes, including the Nottingham Reward Scheme and the St John's Mansergh History Prize at Cambridge.

-My current research is on elite theories of democracy - Mosca, Pareto and Michels - and the impact their thinking had on the development of democratic theory in the US and Europe after WWII, notably on figures such as Joseph Schumpeter, Robert Dahl, C Wright Mills and Raymond Aron.
-I have a book entitled Elites and Democracy under contract with Princeton University Press.
+His current research is on elite theories of democracy - Mosca, Pareto and Michels - and the impact their thinking had on the development of democratic theory in the US and Europe after WWII, notably on figures such as Joseph Schumpeter, Robert Dahl, C Wright Mills and Raymond Aron.
+He has a book entitled Elites and Democracy under contract with Princeton University Press.

-I write regularly for the TLS, Guardian, New Statesman, The Nation, Project Syndicate, Irish Times, Persuasion, Unherd, RSA Journal and the Cambridge Journal, and have appeared on BBC Radio 3 and BBC Radio 4, France Culture, Al Jazeera and Talking Politics.
-I have also spoken at the Hay and Cheltenham Literary Festivals.
+He regularly writes for the TLS, Guardian, New Statesman, The Nation, Project Syndicate, Irish Times, Persuasion, Unherd, The UnPopulist, RSA Journal and the Cambridge Journal, and has appeared on BBC Radio 3 and BBC Radio 4, France Culture, Al Jazeera and Talking Politics.
+He has spoken at the Hay and Cheltenham Literary Festivals.